omshankar555/Django_First_Appln./README.md

 To Run this project:-

 --> Open the command prompt terminal.
 And try the following steps:- 1).
-Enter into the Downloaded Soacil-Task Folder..
+Enter into the Downloaded Django_First_Appln Folder..

 2).
-Activate the Virtual Environment. using this syntax:-  env\scripts\activate.bat 3). enter into the django_projects folder.
+Activate the Virtual Environment. using this syntax:-  env\scripts\activate.bat

+3).
+Enter into the django_projects folder in terminal command prompt.

 4).
-Run the Django Server using this command. (python manage.py runserver) 5).
-Open the Webbrowser type the url as http://127.0.0.1:8000 6).
-We have to register by clicking register button at the top right corner.
-If u don't want to register directly u can login by this credentials..
+Run the Django Server using this command --> python manage.py runserver

+5).
+Open the Webbrowser type the url as http://127.0.0.1:8000

-Username : admin And Password : django_projects
+6).
+Then you may have to create super user to access the webapp, follow this command --> python manage.py createsuperuser

+7).
+Then you may have to migrate the database, follow these command -->
+                python manage.py check
+                python manage.py makemigrations
+                python manage.py migrate